-A: We bring a doppler to assess baby's heart rate, oxygen tank, resuscitation equipment, pulse oximeter, medications, IV fluids, sterile instruments, antibiotics, and herbs for non-emergent scenarios.
+A: We bring a doppler to assess baby's heart rate, oxygen tank, resuscitation equipment, pulse oximeter, medications, IV fluids, sterile instruments, antibiotics, in addition to herbs for non-emergent scenarios.
 A healthy birthing person with a low-risk pregnancy often requires very few, if any, interventions during labor.
 That being said, we are grateful for the tools we have that can be life-saving.

 Q: Will home birth leave my house a mess?

-A: Our birth team helps clean up your space, starts your laundry, and takes out your trash before tucking you in to rest.
+A: Our birth team helps clean up your space, starts your laundry, and takes out your trash before tucking you in to your clean, freshly made bed to rest.
 In early labor, our birth team protects your bed and floors with plastic-backed absorbent pads.
 We also often recommend that you protect your pillows by covering them with plastic covers and placing an old pillowcase on top.

 Q: Does Insurance cover home birth?

-A: Insurance companies are beginning to recognize homebirth as a reasonable and cost effective option.
-If you have medical insurance, we can determine if your plan will cover your delivery.
+A: Insurance companies are beginning to recognize homebirth as a safe, reasonable, and cost effective option.
+Sacred Space is in Network with Anthem plans, and we can determine how much of your package insurance will cover.
+Other.
 Visit our insurance page to find out more information.

 Q: What are some pain management options with a home birth?